 While hirsutism primarily manifests as excessive hair growth, it can lead to several complications that affect both physical health and emotional well-being.
 Here are some of the key complications:

 Preventing hirsutism primarily involves addressing the underlying causes, particularly hormonal imbalances and lifestyle factors.
-Some of the preventative measures include:
+Some preventative measures include:

 Diagnosing hirsutism involves a thorough evaluation of symptoms, physical examinations, and laboratory tests.
 These include: